Musser Public Library to hold drive-in puppet show next weekend

 “Of course, we’d rather do (a show) in-person where we don’t have to have such limitations on it, but under the circumstances we’re very happy to have it,” youth services librarian Betty Collins said.

-Eulenspeigel Puppets, a West Liberty-based puppet theater which is known across Iowa and the world, will be presenting their newest show, “Shenanigans: Animals in Charge!”, which they will perform all throughout October.
+Eulenspeigel Puppets, a West Liberty-based puppet theater which is known across Iowa and the world, will be presenting their newest show, “Shenanigans: Animals in Charge!” which they will perform through October.

 “We’re always happy to have Eulenspeigel come and visit our library,” Collins said.

-This fun and family-friendly show is all about the animals and the silly antics that they get up to during the pandemic while all of the humans stay inside.
+This fun and family-friendly show is about the animals antics during the pandemic, while all of the humans stay inside.

 “I know I’ve seen some news stories about different things that animals are doing,” Collins said, “which should be a lot of fun for kids.”